MCV-2025-C1-Project/Team3/README.md

 - **STORE_HISTOGRAMS**: If True, histogram visualizations for each image descriptor are generated and stored.
 - **STORE_RESULTS_TXT_BY_DESCRIPTOR**: If True, a .txt file is generated for each descriptor, showing the top-5 most relevant retrieved images for every development query, along with their comparison to the ground truth.
 This option is useful for debugging and understanding retrieval behavior.

-**Color Descriptors Config File**
+**Color Descriptors Configuration File**

-This file defines all color descriptor configurations.
+This module defines all configurations related to **color-based descriptors**.
+It handles the creation of descriptor variants through grid search and the selection of specific configurations for development and prediction stages.

-This configuration file is responsible for:
+The configuration file is responsible for:

 - Defining search spaces for color descriptors (color spaces, channels, bin sizes, and value ranges).

-- Generating multiple descriptor configurations automatically using grid search.
+- Automatically generating multiple descriptor configurations using grid search.

-- Combining multiple descriptors into mixed configurations (e.g., HSV + Lab).
+- Creating combined or hierarchical descriptors (e.g., 2D or 3D channel combinations).

-- Selecting which descriptors to use in the precompute stage, evaluation stage and test stage (in the test stage only two methods should be added definig the name of the descriuptor + distance to use).
+- Selecting which descriptors to use in the precomputation, development, and test stages.

-It is important to note that the name convention is: <color_space>_<channels>_bins<bin_values>_w<weights>
+  (During the test stage, only a few selected descriptor–distance pairs are evaluated.)

+**Naming Convention:**
+`<color_space>_<channels>_bins<bin_values>_w<weights>_hier<hierarchical_levels>`

+Example:
+`ycbcr_Y_Cr_Cb_bins128-128-128_w0.5-3.0-1.0_hier1-5-7`

 ## Contact